Social-Spending/socialspending/README.md

 ## 5.2.
 Add Credentials to Apache Environment Variables

 Add your credentials as environment variables to your Apache configuration.
 For XAMPP installations, see [2.1.2.
 Setup Apache Config for XAMPP](#212-setup-apache-config-for-xampp), for stand-alone Apache2 installations, see [2.2.3.
-Apache2 Configuration for Standalone Server](#223-setup-environment-variables-in-apache).
+Setup Environment Variables in Apache for Standalone Server](#223-setup-environment-variables-in-apache-for-standalone-server).

 ## 6. (Optional) Github Webhooks